fcarp10/nsp4j-optimizer/documentation/user_guide/input.rst

 	[n1, n4, n5, n3, n7, n9]
 	[n1, n4, n5, n6, n7, n9]

 This paths can be externally generated or generated using the included KShortest Path Generator tool.
-For using this tool, you only need to place \*.dgs file in the same folder with the \*jar and click the path button from the graphical user interface.
+For using this tool, you only need to place \*.dgs file in the same folder with the \*.jar and click the path button from the graphical user interface.
 All the paths will be generated in a \*.txt file with the same name as the topology file.

 Parameters file
 ===============

 This file describes the default parameters for the optimization model.
 The name of the file has to be the same as the name of the topology file, but with extension \*.yml.
-For instance:
+An example of a parameter file is:

 .. code-block:: yaml